dotnetcore/mocha/docs/quick-start/docker-compose/quick-start.en-US.md

 Configure the URL of the Jaeger data source as `http://query:5775/jaeger`.

+The name of the data source can be customized.
+In this example, we use mocha-tracing.

 ![](./assets/add-jaeger-data-source-4.png)

 Click Save & Test.
 If the following information is displayed, the configuration is successful.